meshify-app/meshify-ppa/README.md

 ## Welcome to the Meshify PPA

-You can use this repo to install the meshify-client for debian linux distros.
+You can use this repo to install the meshify-client and meshifyapp for debian linux distros.

 ```shell
 curl -s --compressed https://ppa.meshify.app/KEY.gpg | sudo apt-key add -